 How Much Do Metal Braces Cost in Atlanta?

 The cost of treatment with metal braces varies.
-We can provide you with an estimated cost after your free initial consultation with Dr. Wright.
+We can provide you with an estimated cost after your free initial consultation with Dr. Marc S. Wright.
 The cost will include what we believe the insurance will cover and your out-of-pocket expenses.
 If you need help with your portion of the cost, Wright Orthodontics offers financing options via CareCredit®.
 You can apply before your consultation so that you have a budget in mind.

 What Should I Expect from Metal Braces?